Learn about Carpenter Bees

-The adults are rather large, between a 1/2 – 1 inch in length.
-They are robust and resemble a bumblebee.
-The difference is that the carpenter bee has a shiny black abdomen, while the bumblebee has a hairy abdomen with yellow markings.
-The male carpenter bee can be distinguished from the female by a bright yellow spot on his head.
+The adults are relatively large, between a 1/2 – 1 inch in length.
+They are robust and resemble an all-black bumblebee.
+Unlike bumblebees with hairy abdomens with yellow markings, the carpenter bee has a shiny black abdomen.
+The male carpenter bee can be distinguished from the female by a bright yellow spot on its head.

-Carpenter bees will attack structural timbers as well as other wood products such as fence posts, utility poles, firewood, and even lawn furniture.
-In buildings, carpenter bees nest in bare wood such as in eaves and gables, fascia boards, decks, porch ceilings, wood siding, railings, shutters, shingles, and other weathered wood products.
-Carpenter bees avoid wood that is well painted or covered with bark.
+Carpenter bees will attack structural timbers and wood products such as fence posts, utility poles, firewood, and even lawn furniture.
+In buildings, carpenter bees nest in bare wood, such as in eaves and gables, fascia boards, decks, porch ceilings, wood siding, railings, shutters, shingles, and other weathered wood products.
+Carpenter bees avoid wood that is well-painted or covered with bark.

-Their main diet consists of pollen and nectar.
+Their primary diet consists of pollen and nectar.

 Life Cycle & Reproduction

 Carpenter bees are solitary insects that do not form colonies.
 The life cycle (egg, larva, pupa, adult) is completed in approximately seven weeks, although developmental time may vary depending on the temperature.
-The new adults typically remain in their gallery for several weeks then chew through the cell partitions and venture outside in August.
-They collect and store pollen in the existing galleries, but also spend much of their time just huddled together inside a gallery.
+The new adults typically remain in their gallery for several weeks, then chew through the cell partitions and venture outside in August.
+They collect and store pollen in the existing galleries but also spend much time huddling together inside a gallery.
 These new adults hibernate in galleries because they require shelter during the winter.